SuleymanOFLAZ/Notes/Notes/CPP/CPP_Course/03_CPP_Course.md

 	int &r2 = x++; // syntax ERROR. x++ is not a L value (PR value) int &&r2 = --x; // syntax ERROR. --x is not a R value (L value)

-	const int &r2 = x++; // OK. we can assing a PR value to const L value reference }
+	const int &r2 = x++; // OK. we can assign a PR value to const L value reference }
 ```